alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 other rare collectibles.

-The common interpretation of the weekly quests is that TNT is directly fighting item inflation, by picking rare desirable items and drastically increasing their supply.
+The common interpretation of the weekly quests is that TNT is directly fighting item inflation, by picking rare items and drastically increasing their supply.
 You could interpret this as TNT listening to their userbase and making items more accessible, or you could view it as TNT desperately trying to get users interested in playing again.
 The two are not mutually exclusive!